Department of Pediatrics

 • Introduction to Research and Writing IRBs

-During the first few months of the academic year, with guidance from the program director and other faculty members, fellows identify an area of interest for research and interview prospective mentors.
-Most fellows identify a mentor by the end of October of the first year.
+Starting during Summer School and continuing through the first few months of the academic year, with guidance from the program director and other faculty members, fellows identify an area of interest for research and meet with prospective mentors.
+It is preferred that fellows identify a mentor by the end of October of the first year.
+The emphasis during the first year is clinical training in preparation for increased autonomy at BTGH during second and third year of training.

-First Year Fellowship Schedule
+First-Year Fellowship Schedule

-TCH West Tower Level 4 (Q5 Call) 2
+TCH West Tower Level 42

 Heading